 An innate curiosity drives Alana to both help others solve the unsolvable and to create solutions for people that genuinely impact their daily lives.

-She currently lives in San Francisco with her husband and toddler.
+She currently lives in San Francisco with her husband and two small, but very loud, children.
 While she loves the work that she does, she loves traveling the world with an equal voracity.
 She also has an unseemly addiction to the Real Housewives reality-TV franchise.
 And, despite the verbosity exercised in this bio and use of words like “verbosity” – don’t call her if you’re in a crossword bind.
 She loses at Scrabble.
 Every.
 Time.